This section provides information about the following topics regarding overpayments:

 When there is an overpayment, CMS will initiate immediate overpayment recovery action.

-If there is an overpayment, the Step 12: Review and Submit Reconciliation Payment Request page will display the Amount of Reconciliation Payment Request as a negative number in red font in parentheses.
+If there is an overpayment, the Reconciliation: Review and Submit page will display the Amount of Reconciliation Payment Request as a negative number in red font in parentheses.

-The Plan Year Application Summary table displays the Net Total in the Subsidy Amount column for the entire application.
+The Review Subsidy table displays the cumulative Net Total in the Subsidy Amount column for the entire application.
 If there is an overpayment, the Net Subsidy Amount will display as a negative number in red font in parentheses.

 The Benefit Option Summary table displays the Net Subsidy Amount for each Benefit Option in the application.
 If there is an overpayment, the Net Subsidy Amount will display as a negative number in red font in parentheses.